ceinfo/AppliedCryptography/README.md

   1) Flask web application enabled with https
   2) User of the system exchange messages using symmetric encryption (shared key between user and server) and asymmetric encryption (server's public key) with AES-CBC and RSA
   3) Message integrity validated using digital signatures with SHA256 and PSS
-  4) Users are authenticated using bcrypt to validate salted hashed passwords
+  4) Users are authenticated using Bcrypt to validate salted hashed passwords
   5) Storage of users and messages available in Sqlite
 <BR>